 MVP touch panels connect to a wireless network through their use of the pre-installed AMX 802.11g wireless interface card.
-This allows users to communicate with an Access Point (AP).
-The AP communication parameters must match those of the pre-installed wireless interface card installed within the panel.
+This allows users to communicate with a Wireless Access Point (WAP).
+The WAP communication parameters must match those of the pre-installed wireless interface card installed within the panel.
 This internal card transmits data using 802.11x signals at 2.4 GHz.
-For a more detailed explanation of the new security and encryption technology, refer to the Appendix B: Wireless Technology section on page 165.
+For a more detailed explanation of the new security and encryption technology, refer to the Appendix B: Wireless Technology section on page 156.

-For more information on utilizing the AMX Certificate Upload Utility in conjunction with the EAP security, refer to the AMX Certificate Upload Utility section on page 170.
+For more information on utilizing the AMX Certificate Upload Utility in conjunction with the EAP security, refer to the AMX Certificate Upload Utility section on page 162.